Ngô Đình Khả: Death

-Historical assessment of Kha
+Historical assessment of Ngô Đình Khả

-Edward Miller claims that many people saw Kha was a "collaborator and an apologist for colonialism," because he worked in the French dominated court.
-However, he goes on to state that Kha was not a Francophile but was guided by "reformist ambitions" and that he believed that independence from France could only come about with reform in politics, society and culture.
-Kha believed that the Quoc Hoc that he established would help Vietnam achieve that growth.
+Edward Miller claims that many people saw Khả was a "collaborator and an apologist for colonialism," because he worked in the French dominated court.
+However, he goes on to state that Khả was not a Francophile but was guided by "reformist ambitions" and that he believed that independence from France could only come about with reform in politics, society and culture.
+Kha believed that the Quốc Học that he established would help Vietnam achieve that growth and objective.